Moorea sandpiper: Description

+Distribution and habitat

+The Moorea Sandpiper was said to be found "close to small brooks."

+History

 Two specimens were collected by Georg Forster and William Anderson between September 30 and October 11, 1777, during Captain Cook's third voyage, but both have since disappeared and the bird became extinct in the nineteenth century.
 Several drawings of the bird were made by those accompanying Cook on his voyage; William Ellis and John Webber both illustrated the sandpiper between August-December of 1777.